-The limits of the evaluation correspond to phases 2 and 3, including the phase 1 delivery and verification procedures and the TOE delivery to the IC packaging manufacturer ; procedures corresponding to phases 4, 5, 6 and 7 are outside the scope of the Security Target Lite.
+The limits of the evaluation correspond to phases 2 and 3, including the phase 1 delivery and verification procedures and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 4, 5, 6 and 7 are outside the scope of the Security Target.

-- 36 Nevertheless, in certain cases, it would be of great interest to include the phase 4 (IC packaging and testing), within the limits of the TOE.
-However, for the time being, this option remains outside the scope of this Security Target Lite. - Figure 2-2 describes the Smartcard product life-cycle.
-Appendix C contains the addresses of the relevant organizations.
+- 43 Nevertheless, in certain cases, it would be of great interest to include the phase 4 (IC packaging and testing), within the limits of the TOE.
+However, for the time being, this option remains outside the scope of this Security Target. - 44 Figure 2-3 describes the Smartcard product life-cycle.